 Sprouts and other microgreen plants are a popular option for novice gardeners or experienced greenthumbs.
 They are perfect for home gardens because they don’t take up much space, and they earn their keep by providing delicious and crunchy nutrition.
 Learning how to grow sprouts indoors is a great project for those just starting to garden.

 Sprouts can be grown indoors or outdoors, they work in any container that is at least 3 inches deep.
 Mason jars are a popular choice because they are easy to find.
 A window screen lid allows air in, yet keeps some of the humidity in as well.
-Or you can purchase sprout jars like this Quart size Jar Seed Sprouter or if you want to grow more than one seed, Amazon has this 4-Tray Seed Sprouter for $18.
+Or you can purchase sprout jars like this Quart size Jar Seed Sprouter or if you want to grow more than one seed, Amazon has this 10-Pack Seed Trays Seedling Starter Tray for $14.9.
 You can also use shallow trays, bowls, seed pots, or anything else that allows water to drain.

 If you decide to plant any herbs or other microgreens along with your sprouts, you’re going to want to have separate containers for each crop.
 Be sure to label each one so you don’t mix them up down the road.